-What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: X-rays \$25 per day, per provider, for Medicare-covered x-ray services.
-X-rays Surgical supplies, such as dressings Splints, casts and other devices used to reduce fractures and dislocations Diagnostic radiology 10% per day, per provider, diagnostic radiology service for Medicare-covered ees.
-Laboratory testsPathologyRadiation (radium and isotope) therapy Medical supplies \$0 for Medicare-covered sucasts and other devices. argical supplies, splints, including technician materials and supplies.
+Important: If you receive services outside of the benefit described, an additional cost share may apply.
+Services that are covered for you What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: X-rays \$30 per day, per provider, for Medicare- covered x-ray services.
+X-rays 30% per day, per provider, for Medicare- covered x-ray services.
+X-rays Surgical supplies, such as dressings Splints, casts and other devices used to reduce fractures and dislocations Laboratory tests Diagnostic radiology \$75 per day, per provider, for Medicare-covered diagnostic radiology services.
+Diagnostic radiology 30% per day, per provider, for Medicare- covered diagnostic radiology services.
+Pathology Radiation (radium and isotope) therapy including technician materials and supplies.
 A daily specialist copay/coinsurance will also apply for radiation therapy management.
-Other Radiation therapy 10% per day, per provider, radiation therapy services. for Medicare-covered, radiation copay/coinsurance may apply.
+Other radiation copay/coinsurance may apply.
 Blood - including storage and administration.
-Coverage of whole blood and packed red cells (as well as other Labs \$0 per day, per provider, for services. or Medicare-covered lab components of blood).
+Coverage of whole blood and packed red cells (as well as other components of blood).
+Medical supplies \$0 for Medicare-covered surgical supplies, splints, casts and other devices.
+Radiation therapy \$25 per day, per provider, for Medicare- covered, radiation therapy services.
+Medical supplies \$0 for Medicare-covered surgical supplies, splints, casts and other devices.
+Radiation therapy 30% per day, per provider, for Medicare- covered, radiation therapy services.
 Coverage begins with the first pint of blood that you need.
-Pathology \$0 per day, per provider, for Medicare-covered pathology services.
-Other outpatient diagnostic tests (for example; allergy testing, genetic testing, sleep studies) Diagnostic radiology services (for Diagnostic procedures an 10% per day, per provider, and tests.
-10% per day, per provider, for more information.
+Other outpatient diagnostic tests (for example; allergy testing, genetic testing, sleep studies) Diagnostic radiology services (for example; MRI, CT) Labs \$20 per day, per provider, for Medicare- covered lab services. \$0 per day, per provider, for Medicare-covered anticoagulant lab services.
+Labs 30% per day, per provider, for Medicare- covered lab services. \$0 per day, per provider, for Medicare-covered anticoagulant lab services.
+Prior authorization may apply, see page 64 for more information.
+Pathology \$20 per day, per provider, for Medicare- covered pathology services.
+Pathology 30% per day, per provider, for Medicare- covered pathology services.

-\$0 for blood.

-✓ Prior authorization may apply, see page 62

 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-Convices that are severed for you What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Outpatient hospital observation Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged. \$75 for each Medicare-covered observation visit, including all services received.
+Services that are covered for you What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Outpatient diagnostic tests and therapeutic services and supplies (continued) Diagnostic procedures and tests \$20 per day, per provider, for diagnostic procedures and tests.
+Diagnostic procedures and tests 30% per day, per provider, for diagnostic procedures and tests.
+Blood \$0 for blood.
+Blood \$0 for blood.
+Outpatient hospital observation Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged.
 For outpatient hospital observation services to be covered, they must meet the Medicare criteria and be considered reasonable and necessary.
 Observation services are covered only when provided by the order of a physician or another individual authorized by state licensure law and hospital staff bylaws to admit patients to the hospital or order outpatient tests.
-Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
+Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient hospital services.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
 If you are not sure if you are an outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!"
-This fact sheet is available
+This fact sheet is available \$90 for each Medicare-cov including all services receiv